trz42/eessi-bot-software-layer/README.md

 Add the directory that contains `aws` to the `$PATH` environment variable.
-Make sure that `$PATH` is set correctly for newly spawned shells, e.g., it should be exported in startup file such as `$HOME/.bash_profile`.
+Make sure that `$PATH` is set correctly for newly spawned shells, e.g., it should be exported in a startup file such as `$HOME/.bash_profile`.

 Verify that `aws` executes by running `aws --version`.
 Then, run `aws configure` to set credentials for accessing the S3 bucket.